 A nice time lapse of the hauling operation, which took around 3 hours, is shown on: https://www.youtube.com/watch?v=kXLDRCjTuBA

-Rankov (2012) explains that it was possible to haul a 50-ton trireme on a slipway in a harbour with a team of 140 men, provided the slipway had the correct slope (say no more than 1:10, or 10%, or 6°) and was adequately greased.
+Rankov (2012) explains that it was possible to haul a 25-ton (light ship) trireme on a slipway in a harbour with a team of 140 men, provided the slipway had the correct slope (say no more than 1:10, or 10%, or 6°) and was adequately greased.
 However, he considers that “it is hard to see that triremes would have been beached except from necessity”.
 This can be understood because the friction on the beach is higher than on a greased slipway.
 In addition, the beach slope depends on its grain size (Komar, 1998): the very fine sands (or silts) found in large deltas yield a very flat slope which keeps ships far from land.
 Conversely, a shingle beach (e.g. Nice, France) has a steep slope that is dangerous for landing ships on.

-Hence, with increasing ship sizes (and weights), beaching became unpractical, if not unfeasible, and places for safe anchorage were sought.
+Hence, with increasing ship sizes (and weights), beaching became un-practical, if not unfeasible, and places for safe anchorage were sought.

 Greg Votruba (2017) provided convincing argumentation that cargo ships did not habitually beach and concluded that “from the Classical period at the latest, the standard practice was to remain afloat at anchor”.

-From our Catalogue, we know that for nearly 6000 ancient coastal settlements, ports and harbours, we have around 650 ports (only 12%) with some kind of ancient port structure such as breakwaters and quays.
+From our Catalogue, we know that for nearly 6000 ancient coastal settlements, ports and harbours, we have around 950 ports (only 16%) with some kind of ancient port structure such as breakwaters and quays.

 Only three options were therefore available for loading and unloading ships outside of a port with heavy infrastructures:

-1. Stay offshore at anchor and load/unload by means of small barges, as mentioned by Strabo for Ostia (Geography, 5, 3, 5), by Pliny the Elder for Muziris (Natural History, 6, 26, 10) and by Isidore of Seville (Etymologiae, 19, 1, 19).
+- Stay offshore at anchor and load/unload by means of small barges, as mentioned by Strabo for Ostia (Geography, 5, 3, 5), by Pliny the Elder for Muziris (Natural History, 6, 26, 10) and by Isidore of Seville (Etymologiae, 19, 1, 19).
 This option may also have been chosen at Ashkelon (Galili, 2021).

 The left mosaic shows transfer of amphorae from a large sea-going ship to a smaller river ship.

 The right mosaic shows a man on a smaller river ship transferring the content of an amphora into a barrel, perhaps a measuring module.
 The man on the larger sea-going ship waits for the next amphora to be transferred, and for taking back the empty amphora.
-This relief possibly shows an example of reuse of amphorae.
+This relief possibly shows an example of reuse of amphorae. - Draft-beach and load/unload by means of labourers wadding between the beach and the ship, as shown on a famous mosaic found at Sousse (Tunisia).

 Picture by A. de Graauw, 2018, Bardo Mus, Tunis.